TimHi/openlibrary-data-helper/Readme.md

 ## Issues

-I'm not checking for existing tables when running the program.
-Delete the sqlite.db after runs.
+I'm not checking for existing entries.
+Duplicates may occure, I recommend running each dump only once.
+Checking for existing entries would make the performance even worse.